Camps and excursions

 Duke of Edinburgh Award - Peace Lutheran College has been a center for the Duke of Edinburgh Award since 2008.
 This Award is favorably looked upon by both National and International universities during their application processes.
 Students from Year 10 – Year 12 are able to nominate for this Award.

-The Duke of Edinburgh Award is a leading, structured youth development program, offering students the opportunity to demonstrate initiative, leadership skills and independent organization, as well as build life-long connections and skills through a challenging journey of self-discovery.
+The Duke of Edinburgh Award is a leading, structured youth development program, offering students the opportunity to demonstrate initiative, leadership skills and independent organisation, as well as build life-long connections and skills through a challenging journey of self-discovery.